hchiam/machineLearning/more_notes/googleMLCrashCourse.md

         - `val_root_mean_squared_error` (for validation set) printed at the end of the last time you ran `train_model`
         - `root_mean_squared_error` (for test set) printed by `my_model.evaluate`

-- tips for representing features well:
+- tips for representing features well: (so that you can multiply by model weights)
   - number --> number
   - string/name --> one-hot encodings (can be represented compactly)
   - no magic values: don't use -1 to mean not available, instead add another param to indicate whether available, e.g. days_on_market_defined: 1.0